 The mount industry has finally warmed up to magnetic mounts.
 We first wrote about magnetic mounts a few years ago and we were puzzled why there weren’t a bunch available.
 The only ones that we knew of back then were from a company in Italy who charged quite a bit for these versus where the prices were for the non magnetic models.
 We were big fans of magnetic mounts because of the ease in installing and removing your device from your car.
 There’s nothing easier.
 Well since we first discovered our first magnetic mount, things have changed and the industry has really embraced the concept.

 Using a magnetic mount is easy.
+The typical parts that you receive are shown in the photo that accompanies this article.
 Almost all magnetic mounts consist of a mount with a magnet and an adhesive metal strip that attaches to the back of your device.
 The metal plate is larger than the magnet and you simply line it up when you mount it.
 These work well with GPS units that have a flat back.
 A few older models have rounded backs and I don’t think magnetic mounts are going to work well in these cases.